fastai/course20/docs/deployment_aws_sagemaker.md

 ## Clean up Sagemaker deployment with BentoML

-BentoML will automatically clean up resources when you want to delete your deployment.
+BentoML cleans up resources when you want to delete your deployment.

 *Example:*
 ```